The Pogues: Post-breakup

 After the Pogues's break-up, the three remaining long-term members (Spider Stacy, Andrew Ranken and Darryl Hunt) played together briefly as The Vendettas.
 They played mainly new Stacy-penned tracks, though Darryl Hunt also contributed songs, and the band's live set included a few Pogues songs.
 First Ranken then Hunt left the band, the latter going on to become singer/songwriter in an indie band called Bish, whose self-titled debut album was released in 2001.
-Ranken has gone on to play with a number of other bands, including Kippers, The Municipal Waterboard and, most recently, The Mysterious Wheels.
+Ranken later performed with a number of other bands, including Kippers, The Municipal Waterboard and, most recently, The Mysterious Wheels.
 In addition to The Vendettas, who Stacy freely admits lost all attraction when the Pogues reformed, Spider continued to write and record music with various bands, including the James Walbourne, Filthy Thieving Bastards, Dropkick Murphys and Astral Social Club.

 Shane MacGowan founded Shane MacGowan and The Popes in 1992.
-They released two studio albums and broke up in 2002.
+They released two studio albums and broke up in 2006 once The Pogues' reunion had become official.
 His autobiography A Drink With Shane MacGowan, co-written with his journalist girlfriend Victoria Mary Clarke, was released in 2001.
 Jem Finer went into experimental music, playing a big part in a project known as "Longplayer", a piece of music designed to play continuously for 1,000 years without repeating itself.
 In 2005, Finer released the album Bum Steer with DB Bob (as DM Bob and Country Jem).

 James Fearnley moved to the United States shortly before leaving the Pogues.
 He was a member of The Low And Sweet Orchestra and later the Cranky George Trio.
 Philip Chevron reformed his former band The Radiators, which briefly included former Pogue Cait O'Riordan.
 Terry Woods formed The Bucks with Ron Kavana, releasing the album Dancin' To The Ceili Band in 1994.
 Later, he formed The Woods Band, releasing the album Music From The Four Corners of Hell in 2002.